Been here? Rate It!

 A really beautiful structure, a fast elevator, but the best pictures are taken from the ground, and the price you pay to go to the top is exaggerated for what you get there.

 However, even knowing that, everybody goes to the top, so... we did the same.

 Naturally when someone says Seattle the first structure that comes to mind is the Space Needle.

 One common story told by the elevator attendants in the needle has it that the Space Needle was built somewhat by accident: the vendor that was supposed to have that site at the 1962 World's Fair backed out, and so a local construction company was asked what they could put there to fill the void.

 50 years later that "What Could You Put There?" is still there, and still a monument to the optimistic side of the 1960s.
 The flying saucer top of the structure still resembles structures from the cartoon family "The Jetsons" and the goal of being a 21st Century Eiffel Tower for North America has been reasonably fulfilled.

-When completed it was the tallest building west of the Mississippi River, but now is only the 6th tallest building in Seattle, but still by far the most recognizable of the structures that dot the Seattle skyline.
+When completed it was the tallest building west of the Mississippi River (the Smith Tower on the south side of Seattle had previously held that title since 1914 to show what a huge contrast the Space Needle was to anything else on the west coast).
+Today, though, the Space Needle is only the 6th tallest building in Seattle, but still by far the most recognizable of the structures that dot the Seattle skyline.

 Thankfully, while it no longer dominates the Seattle skyline as it once did, it still dominates the north side of town as most of the structures surrounding it are only a few stories tall.
 Thus, for now at least, it is still possible to get some impression of what the skyline of Seattle once was like when the Space Needle was new, and stood apart among the various structures of the city.